Frequently Asked Questions

 How much fruit can one tree bear?

-Both.
+That's a matter of ripeness.
 All olives left on the tree will eventually ripen to black.
+Olives can be pickled at any stage of ripeness.
 "Green ripe olives" are picked at a certain stage of development, when the juice inside turns from clear to milky.
-Olives to be used for oil are left on the tree until at least some color change has occurred.
-"Black ripe olives" can be ripened on the tree or turned black in processing, as with "California Black Ripe Olives."
+Olives to be used for oil are usually left on the tree until at least some color change has occurred.
+"Black ripe olives" can be ripened on the tree or picked green and turned black in processing, as with "California Black Ripe Olives."
+See the link below at the question "How do I process the fruit?" for recipes for home processing of olives.

 How long before I get fruit?